wanzhuz/delivery-service/README.md

 - mileage: the mileage of a truck.

 #### Methods
-The methods you need to define include the followings.
+The methods we define include the followings.
 - __init__(self, id, n, loc): Each truck is initialized with a unique identifier id, a size n and a location loc.
 No matter what type you choose for the collection of packages in a truck, it should be initalized to be empty.